shelleyshuzhang/mon-iot-traffic-analysis/Getting_Started.md

 For output, a CSV file containing the destination and encryption analyses is generated.
 For in depth information about the contents of the CSV file, see the [Main CSV Output](README.md#main-csv-output) section of the README.

-Example 1: `python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -s ../../intl-iot/ -c amazon`
+Example 1: `sudo python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -s ../../intl-iot/ -c amazon`

+**Note: `sudo` is needed to ping IP addresses to perform abroad analysis.**

 - Output: A CSV file named `results.csv` is produced in the current directory (`src/`).
 Another CSV file named `amazon_tmp.csv` is also produced in a newly created directory named `plots/`.
 This CSV file is the output of running the IMC'19 destination analysis with the following command: `python3 analyze.py -i ../../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -o plots/amazon_tmp.csv`.
+A third file named `results_destinations.pkl` is produced.
+This file contains the analysis data.
+If the Example 1 command is run again, the analysis will be skipped, and any plots specified (see Example 3) will be generated from the file's data.

 ### Passing in an Existing IMC'19 Destination Analysis CSV File

 If you already have the output CSV for a dataset from the IMC'19 destination pipeline, you can pass it into this software using the (`-v`) option instead of providing the (`-s`) option.
 Providing the `-v` option skips the IMC'19 destination analysis step, which can save a lot of time.

-Example 2: `python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -v plots/amazon_tmp.csv`
+Example 2: `sudo python3 main.py -i ../../amazon-experiment-raw-traffic/8:a6:bc:7f:a0:41/ -m 08:a6:bc:7f:a0:41 -v plots/amazon_tmp.csv`

-- Output: An output CSV named `results.csv` is produced in the current directory (`src/`).
+- Output: An output CSV named `results.csv` and a data file named `results_destinations.pkl` are produced in the current directory (`src/`).

 ### Producing Plots